MarkSixtyFour/class-djikstra/README.md

 # student-portfolio
 A collection of a few projects I've worked on at college, named by their subfolders.
+This doesn't contain any web projects, just links to them as I want them in their own repos.

 ## Djikstra
 Implementation of Djikstra's shortest path algorithm.
 Written in Java.